 I’m a theatre director and dramaturg based in Phoenix, AZ.
 I’m currently a senior at Arizona State University, majoring in Theatre and in Physics.
 My passions lie in contemporary works and new play development (and, in fact, all of the plays I’ve directed outside of an educational setting have been in-development plays).
 My interests and specialties are in horror, atmospheric work, and immersive theatre.

-As a director, Daniel has often worked with Binary Theatre Company, a student and new work-centered theatre company associated with ASU, directing the one-act immersive horror play An Unsettled Supper written by collaborator Nicholas Tran.
-He has also directed for their annual Playfest, a festival of student-written 10-minute plays, this year directing Mirror Image by Tori Espinosa.
-He has also worked in an educational setting, directing 10-minute and one-act plays for college acting students in the classroom, under supervision and tutelage of director William Partlan.
+As a director, I’ve done a lot of work with Binary Theatre Company, a student and new work-centered theatre company associated with ASU, directing the one-act immersive horror play An Unsettled Supper and the three-part audio drama There’s Something Out There.
+I’ve also worked in an educational setting, directing 10-minute and one-act plays under professor William Partlan.